 Instructor: Dr. Christian Burr, Department of Cell and Molecular Biology

-CENG 1100: Innovations in Chemical Engineering with Laboratory
+CENG 1100: Engineering the Future: Innovations in ChemE

 Instructor: Dr. Katie Russell, Department of Chemical and Biomolecular Engineering

 Explore how chemical engineers have transformed our world and uncover the cutting-edge innovations driving solutions to some of the planet’s greatest challenges.
-From developing sustainable energy solutions and revolutionizing medicine to pioneering food production, creating cutting-edge materials, and advancing environmental protection—this course highlights the powerful global impact of chemical engineering.
-Through thought-provoking readings, interactive discussions, hands-on projects, and guest lectures and tours led by industry leaders, you’ll gain a deep understanding of how these innovations are transforming industries and improving lives.
+From developing sustainable energy solutions, revolutionizing medicine, pioneering food production, creating cutting-edge materials, and advancing environmental protection—this course highlights the powerful global impact of chemical engineering.
+Through readings, interactive discussions, hands-on projects, and guest lectures and tours led by industry leaders, you’ll gain a deep understanding of how these innovations are transforming industries and improving lives.
 Discover how you can join the next wave of engineers driving change for a better future!

 CHEM 1010: Introduction to Chemical Analysis and Purification

-Instructor: Dr. Alex McSkimming and Dr. Scott Grayson, Department of Chemistry
+Instructor: Dr. Scott Grayson & Dr. Daniel Strauss, Department of Chemistry

 We are all continually surrounded by chemicals, from drugs to plastics and from fuel to food additives.
 Ensuring these materials are free of dangerous contaminants is essential for human health and development.
 This course will introduce students to the most important techniques for purifying and analyzing chemicals.
 We will use what we have learned in the classroom to isolate a number of different molecules in the lab, from nylon to inorganic materials of eye-catching color.

-Instructor: Dr. Victor Bankston, Department of Computer Science
+Instructor: Dr. Aaron Maus, Department of Computer Science

 EBIO 1070: Climate Change in Coastal Ecosystems